 At least that’s what I tell myself.

-(Though, for the record, if you live in Massachusetts, the best way to develop acceleration is…you guessed it, out on the roads.
+(Though, for the record, if you live in Rhode Island, the best way to develop acceleration is…you guessed it, out on the roads.
 Gotta get that “conditioning” in so you can improve their “strength” to finish races!)

 So, in summary, your athletes must possess the ability to express large amounts of strength and power for the duration of their race.